 The University E,S &H Policy Committee is chaired by the Vice President for Division of Administration & Finance, and includes broad representation by members of the faculty and administration.
 The Vice President for Research and Dean of Graduate Studies serves on the committee to ensure Research and Graduate Faculty input on all committee issues.

-The E,S&H Operations Committee is chaired by the Director of DES.
-The E,S&H Operations Committee reports through the Director of DES to the Vice President for Division of Administration & Finance.
+The E,S&H Operations Committee is chaired by the Director of ESSR.
+The E,S&H Operations Committee reports through the Director of ESSR to the Vice President for Division of Administration & Finance.

 It is the responsibility of individuals to conduct their activities at UMD in compliance with all applicable government, University, and department policies and regulations.
 The success of the University's environmental, safety and health management activities directly depends upon the active involvement of individuals through participation in training; abiding by established safety and environmental procedures; reporting hazards and potential violations of regulations; and recommending improvements.

 The Maryland Tort Claims Act gives State employees, students and volunteers immunity from tort suits under certain circumstances.
 As a general matter, State employees are immune from suit in State courts and from liability for tortious acts, and under certain circumstances from liability for civil claims other than torts, if the alleged acts were done within the scope of their employment; and, were done without malice or gross negligence.
 Employees charged with criminal acs may not be represented by the State, but may, if not criminally responsible, receive reimbursement for reasonable counsel fees as permitted by Maryland law.

 University faculty, staff, and students shall follow established UMD E,S&H policy and abide by federal, state, and local laws and regulations.